 Not that there isn’t anything to choose from, but if you’re spending your time around the tourist sights, the food offering seems pretty much the same, and the quality is fairly questionable.

-In my 5 days in Granada, I managed to find some local gems, that in some cases combine two of my favourite things: great food and amazing views!
+In my 4 trips to Granada, which total about 20 days, I managed to find some local gems, that in some cases combine two of my favourite things: great food and amazing views!

 Read on to discover them (including detailed photos!).

 Free Tapas in Granada

 The great and unique thing about Granada is the fact that every drink comes with a side of small tapas, so you get a chance to taste a bit of what the restaurant is all about before you decide whether you’ll have lunch or dinner there.

 Some of these are a size of a single bite (like a baguette with Jamon), while others look like a proper starter meal that you should be paying for.